 In response to PA 281-283 of 2016, signed into law by the Governor of Michigan on September 21, 2016, the City of Ferndale amended ordinances related to Medical Marihuana Facilities.
 Below are frequently asked questions regarding the updated ordnances:

 -Where can I read a copy of the official adopted zoning ordinance amendments?

--When will the ordinance take effect?
+-When did the ordinance take effect?

 -How many facilities will the City allow?

 City Council adopted an ordinance to allow 3 provisioning centers and 1 safety compliance facility.
 Grow operations, secure transporters, and extraction facilities are not permitted.

 -When can I apply?